MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/installation-configuration/production/appserver/index.md

                             <li>For an installation on WebSphere Application Server Liberty:
                                 <ul>
                                     <li>Enter the installation directory of Liberty and the name of the server where you want to install MobileFirst Server.</li>
                                     <li>You can create a default user to log in the console.
 This user is created in the Liberty Basic registry.
 For a production installation, you might want to clear the <b>Create a default user</b> option and to configure the user access after the installation.
-For more information, see <a href="">Configuring user authentication for MobileFirst Server administration</a>.</li>
+For more information, see <a href="../#configuring-user-authentication-for-mobilefirst-server-administration">Configuring user authentication for MobileFirst Server administration</a>.</li>
                                     <li>Select the deployment type: <b>Standalone deployment</b> (default), <b>Server farm deployment</b>, or <b>Liberty collective deployment</b>.</li>
                                 </ul>